Azure/ResourceModules/modules/authorization/locks/README.md

-# Authorization Locks `[Microsoft.Authorization/locks]`
+# Authorization Locks (All scopes) `[Microsoft.Authorization/locks]`

-This module deploys an Authorization Lock.
+This module deploys an Authorization Lock at a Subscription or Resource Group scope..

 ## Navigation